 Students will summarize and review content of peer reviewed scholarly journals through oral presentations.
 Assessment of peer and faculty presentations will be part of the evaluation process.
 Emphasis of this course will be on oral communication skills.
 One hour per week.
 Required of students in the Biology major with Environmental Studies concentration.

-Credits: 1 Prerequisites: ENV 481 Semester Offered: Offered at departmental discretion.
+Credits: Credits 1 Notes: Notes PCOM for Biology majors Prerequisites: Prerequisite Courses ENV 481 Semester Offered: Semester Offered Offered at departmental discretion.

 ENV 495: Environmental Internship